smrealms/smr/documentation/readme.txt

 		$container['url'] = 'skeleton.php';

 	For most pages you have to define the 'body' page.
-That is the page that will be displayed between the menue and the user information.
+That is the page that will be displayed between the menu and the user information.
 You don't have to care about that.

 		$container['body'] = 'game_play.php';